Beatrizsf03/Cards-responsivos/README.md

 # Cards-responsivos
-Olá, tudo bem?
-Fiz esse projeto seguindo a proposta da Girl Coding no youtube: https://youtu.be/_-3nHZHkn4M
+Hello.
+I did this project following the teachings of Girl Coding on youtube.
+Video link: https://youtu.be/_-3nHZHkn4M

-Detalhes do projeto: Responsive Cards using HTML and CSS.
+Project details: Responsive Cards using HTML and CSS.

 <p align="center">Web version:</p>